×

 These restrictions do not include opaque or translucent sun visors attached to the vehicle in front of the side windows if they are not attached to the glass.

 Louisiana also restricts the reflectivity of vehicle windows.
 Not all windows can have reflectivity higher than 20%.
 Reflectivity can also make it difficult to view the inside of a vehicle and cause visibility issues for other drivers on the road.
+The crime rate in Louisiana is 39.45 per 1,000 residents, and law enforcement can have difficulty identifying passengers and potential dangers when windows are overly tinted.

 Exceptions to Louisiana Window Tint Laws